-In England, Benjamin Jesty, a farmer/dairyman in the mid 1700s, noticed his milkmaids never got smallpox, a disease characterized by chills, fever, headache, and backache, with eruption of pimples that blister and form pockmarks; however, the milkmaids did develop cowpox from the cows.
+In England, Benjamin Jesty, a farmer/dairyman in the mid-1700s, noticed his milkmaids never got smallpox, a disease characterized by chills, fever, headache, and backache, with eruption of pimples that blister and form pockmarks; however, the milkmaids did develop cowpox from the cows.
 Jesty believed there was a link between acquiring cowpox and not getting smallpox.
-In 1774, Jesty exposed his wife and children to cowpox to protect them from smallpox.
+At the time, smallpox was common in Europe, with 400,000 people dying annually from the disease and a third of the cases going blind.6 In 1774, Jesty exposed his wife and children to cowpox to protect them from smallpox.
 It worked.
 The exposed family members developed immunity to smallpox.
 Unfortunately, little was publicized about Jesty's experiment and observations.4